-Once the whipped cream is done pipe it around the outside the edges of the pie.
+Pipe the whipped cream around the outside edges of the pie.
 Cut two lime slices and cut each slice into quarters and arrange them around the pie on top of the whipped cream.

 Refrigerate the pie until you're ready to serve it.
 The pie with the whipped cream is good in the refrigerator for 4 days.